Warsaw Investor Care logo

 Pre-war stock — technical check is non-optional

 Żoliborz's pre-war buildings vary significantly in actual structural condition, roof status and planned maintenance reserves.
-Commission a technical inspection before any commitment — finding issues after signing costs far more than finding them before.
+Commission a technical inspection before any commitment.

 Running costs